ganyguru/TEMGUILESC/README.md

    ```
    The executable will be created in the `dist` directory.

+## Image Organization for GitHub

+For proper image display in your README:

+1. Create an `images` folder in your GitHub repository
+2. Upload all workflow images to this folder
+3. Reference them in the README using relative paths as shown above

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Citation

+If you use this software in your research, please cite:

 ### Paper
 ```